-Valley Box’s observation port design on the import/export company’s international reusable shipping crates successfully reduced damage claims to zero and expedited all future customs inspections.
-Constantly held up at customs?
-Find out how Valley Box’s custom solutions can help you.
+Valley Box’s viewing window on the company’s international reusable shipping crates successfully reduced damage claims to zero and expedited all future customs inspections.

-Valley Box's case study explains the small installations used to expedite customs inspections and reduce corrosion damages without a big hit to the bottom line.
+Download Valley Box's case study which explains the design installations used to expedite customs inspections and reduce corrosion damages without a big hit to the bottom line.